ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The UsesClonedObject method is used to return whether the current highlighter creates a cloned object to do the highlighting with.

+#### GetActiveHighlighter/1

+  > `public static VRTK_BaseHighlighter GetActiveHighlighter(GameObject obj)`

+  * Parameters
+   * `GameObject obj` - The game object to check for a highlighter on.
+  * Returns
+   * `VRTK_BaseHighlighter` - A valid and active highlighter.

+The GetActiveHighlighter method checks the given game object for a valid and active highlighter.

 ---

 ## Material Colour Swap (VRTK_MaterialColorSwapHighlighter)